-To ensure proper operation, quality objectives are semi-annually established per working area, which are in line with our strategy and company culture.
-Sir R. van den Berg RC is the Quality Manager that monitors our system and intervenes when necessary.
+To ensure proper operations, quality objectives which are in line with our strategy and company culture, are semi-annually established per working area.
+A Quality Manager is appointed to monitor our system and intervenes when necessary.

 International Organization for Standardization